 The region’s first inhabitants, primarily farmers and emigrants seeking improved living conditions, built Aldeia do Sanguinho, which spans several centuries in history.
 They strategically chose its location to protect houses, land, and farms from frequent storms that ravaged the region.
 Unfortunately, following the floods of Faial da Terra, the village became abandoned four decades ago.

 Today, Aldeia do Sanguinho remains mostly uninhabited, with around twenty houses once accommodating over two hundred people lying empty.
 Nonetheless, a project to restore and repopulate the village has begun.
 Some houses are now available for visitors, and a café operates in the area, adding to its appeal.
-Visitors can follow the trail leading to the Waterfall of Salto do Prego to reach the village, making it an ideal spot for nature lovers and hiking enthusiasts.
+Visitors can follow the trail leading to the Salto do Prego Waterfall to reach the village, making it an ideal spot for nature lovers and hiking enthusiasts.

 Parque de Merendas do Porto Novo